thautwarm/MLStyle.jl/docs/src/syntax/adt.md

 your own `where` pattern just works here.

-Here's a simple intepreter implemented using GADTs.
+Here's a simple interpreter implemented using GADTs.

 Firstly, enable GADT extension.